petrpajdla/stat4arch/lectures/seminar6/seminar6.md

 2. For each of *K* clusters, derive its **centroid** (midpoint);
 3. **Reassign** each observation into a cluster whose centroid is the **closest**;
-4. Iterate until stability in cluster assignments is reached (*local optima*).
+4. Iterate until stability in cluster assignments is reached (*local vs global optima*).

 ***